SDAR30/WorldChat/README.md

-# WorldChat using React and Firebase
+# WorldChat

-A simple fullstack chat demo with React and Firebase.
+A live fullstack chatroom using React and Firebase.

 ## Live Demo: